Research Associations and Naval History Research Publishers:

 University Maritime/Naval History Research CentresUniversity of Exeter Centre for Maritime Historical Studies

-Greenwich Maritime InstituteThe Greenwich Maritime Institute (GMI) is located in the historic setting of the Old Royal Naval College in the centre of Greenwich, a part of London with a rich maritime heritage.
+Maritime@GreenwichThis organization has succeeded the former Greenwich Maritime Institution. is located in the historic setting of the Old Royal Naval College in the centre of Greenwich, a part of London with a rich maritime heritage.

 Researching the River ThamesThis is a project based at the Greenwich Maritime Institute,and organized by Professor Sarah Palmer and Dr Vanessa Taylor that has recently culminated in the launch of a website and research guide.This guide is for anyone interested in finding out more about the environment of the river and its history.
 It provides information on historical sources and on where to find out more.
 It is designed for those wanting to research online as well as those who would like to get out into the archives.
 The website has been created by the team behind the 'Running the River Thames' project (2011-13).
 Some sections of the site reflect the project's focus on the past fifty years – several sections cover a longer period going back to the mid nineteenth century.